Vacuum engineering: Applications

 Vacuum technology is a method used to evacuate air from a closed volume by creating a pressure differential from the closed volume to some vent, the ultimate vent being the open atmosphere.
 When using an industrial vacuum system, a vacuum pump or generator creates this pressure differential.
 A variety of technical inventions were created based on the idea of vacuum discovered during the 17th century.
 These range from vacuum generation pumps to X-ray tubes, which were later introduced to the medical field for use as sources of X-ray radiation.
 The vacuum environment has come to play an important role in scientific research as new discoveries are being made by looking back to the fundamentals of pressure.
 The idea of “perfect vacuum” cannot be realized, but very nearly approximated by the technological discoveries of the early 20th century.
 Vacuum engineering today uses a range of different material, from aluminum to zirconium and just about everything in between.
 There may be the popular belief that vacuum technology deals only with valves, flanges, and other vacuum components, but novel scientific discoveries are often made with the assistance of these traditional vacuum technologies, especially in the realm of high-tech.
 Vacuum engineering is used for compound semiconductors, power devices, memory logic, and photovoltaics.

 Another technical invention is the vacuum pump.
 Such invention is used to remove gas molecules from sealed volume, thus leaving behind a partial vacuum.
 More than one vacuum pump is used in a single application to create fluent flow.
 Fluent flow is used to allow a clear path made using vacuum to remove any air molecules in the way of the process.
 Vacuum will be used in this process to attempt to create a perfect vacuum.
 A type of vacuum such as partial vacuum can be caused by the usage of positive displacement type pumps.
 A positive displacement pump is able to transfer gas load from the entrance to the exit port, but due to its design limitation, it can only achieve a relatively low vacuum.
 In order to reach a higher vacuum, other techniques must be used.
 Using a series of pumps, such as following up a fast pump down with a positive displacement type pump, will create a much better vacuum than using a single pump.
 The combination of pumps used is usually determined by the need of vacuum in the system.
-Some applications in the chemical, pharmaceutical, oil and gas and other industries require complex process vacuum systems.